Is ChatGPT a Biomedical Expert? -- Exploring the Zero-Shot Performance of Current GPT Models in Biomedical Tasks: Ethical Considerations

 \section{Ethical Considerations}

 The use of large language models like GPT-3.5-Turbo and GPT-4 in biomedical tasks presents several ethical considerations.

 First, we must address data privacy.
-While these models don’t retain specific training examples, there's a remote possibility of generating outputs resembling sensitive data.
-We ensured no privacy violations in our data during the study.
+While these models do not retain specific training examples, there is a remote possibility of them generating outputs resembling sensitive data, or sensitive data included in a prompt might be repeated and further processed in downstream tasks.
+This issue has to be addressed when employing these models in a real world biomedical context.

-Second, as these models may produce factually incorrect outputs or "hallucinations," rigorous fact-checking mechanisms must be applied, especially when used in a biomedical context to prevent the spread of harmful misinformation.
+Second, as these models may produce factually incorrect outputs or "hallucinations" \cite{ji2023survey}, rigorous fact-checking mechanisms must be applied, especially when used in a biomedical context to prevent the spread of harmful misinformation.

-Third, the economic barrier to using these commercial models may hinder some researchers due to the cost of usage.
-Also, over-reliance on these models might stifle innovation in other research areas.

-Lastly, large language models operate as black-box algorithms, raising issues of interpretability, transparency, and accountability.
+Lastly, large language models operate as black-box algorithms, raising issues of interpretability, transparency, and accountability \cite{bender2021dangers}.

 In conclusion, the potential of large language models in biomedical tasks is significant, but the ethical implications of their deployment need careful attention.